hyperledger/besu-docs/docs/Reference/CLI/CLI-Subcommands.md

 besu --data-path=<node data path> public-key export --to=/home/me/me_project/not_precious_pub_key
 ```

-Outputs the node public key to standard output or writes it to the specified file if
+Outputs the node public key to standard output or writes it to the file specified by
-`--to=<key-file>` is specified.
+`--to=<key-file>`.

 ### export-address